instana/nginx-tracing/binaries.md

     * This NGINX variant is compiled without `NGX_HAVE_TCP_FASTOPEN`.
   * [Amazon Linux 1/2018.03](https://artifact-public.instana.io/artifactory/shared/com/instana/nginx_tracing/1.0.0-rc6/linux-amd64-glibc-nginx-1.19.0_compatnfo.zip)
     * This NGINX variant is compiled without `NGX_HAVE_TCP_FASTOPEN`.
+    * Use NGINX for CentOS 6 as there are no separate packages.

 ### NGINX 1.18.0